input-output-hk/catalyst-forge-docs/technical-design/02-foundation-libraries.md

 ## Executive Summary

 This document defines the foundation libraries that provide shared functionality across all Catalyst Forge platform services.
-These libraries, housed in the `catalyst-forge-libs` repository, implement core domain logic, infrastructure abstractions, and utility functions used by the Platform API, Worker Service, and Dispatcher.
+These libraries, housed in the `catalyst-forge-libs` repository, implement core domain logic, infrastructure abstractions, utility functions, and service integration patterns used by the Platform API, Worker Service, and Dispatcher.

 The library architecture follows a layered approach with clear dependency rules, ensuring maintainability and testability.
 All libraries implement the ports and adapters pattern where appropriate, providing clean abstractions with multiple implementations.